DevotedHealth/in-memory-db-starter/PROMPT.md

   - Sets the name in the database to the given value

 - `GET [name]`
-  - Prints the value for the given name.
-If the name is not in the database, prints `NULL` or a meaningful error message
+  - Displays the value for the given name in the UI.
+If the name is not in the database, displays `NULL` or a meaningful error message

 - `DELETE [name]`
   - Deletes the name from the database

 - `COUNT [value]`
   - Returns the number of names assigned to that value.
-If the value is not assigned, prints `0`
+If the value is not assigned, displays `0`

 ### Transactions